Walgreens stabbing: Mother of 2 stabbed to death while working at Wicker Park store; Person of interest in custody, CPD says

 The individual stabbed the victim multiple times and left the store, police said.
 The woman was pronounced dead at the scene.

+Police said this is the second time this month, this particular Walgreens has been targeted by a knife-wielding offender.
+Just five days ago the store was subject to an armed robbery.

+While police said nothing was taken during the stabbing, they are looking for any links.

-Crisis responder Andrew Holmes said the woman who was killed is the mother of two young children.
+Crisis responder Andrew Holmes said the woman who was killed is the mother of a 3-year-old boy and an 11-year-old girl. .
 Her family is struggling to come to grips with the loss.

 "They're very distraught and they're very hurt.
 To see their loved one leave home this morning, and all of a sudden you get a call and your loved one is not returning," crisis responder Andrew Holmes said.
 "She has two small children who are looking for their mother, and they have to break this news to her, so they're very hurt."